 Energy: Research breakthroughs

 Our academics, collaborators and partners have unprecedented access to a comprehensive range of state-of-the-art and bespoke experimental equipment and powerful computing infrastructure, all supported by specialist technical experts.
-Facilities include the Dalton Cumbrian Facility (offering the world’s highest energy dual ion beam accelerator system), the UK’s largest university high voltage facility, a six-rack RTDS real-time power system simulator, fully-programmable AC grid-connected energy storage system, world-leading X-ray imaging systems and 1MW energy storage test bed.
+Facilities include the Dalton Cumbrian Facility (offering the world’s highest energy dual ion beam accelerator system), a six-rack RTDS real-time power system simulator, fully-programmable AC grid-connected energy storage system, world-leading X-ray imaging systems and 1MW energy storage test bed.
 The University campus itself is a living laboratory, with our 339 buildings providing a test bed for tomorrow’s energy systems.